ballerina-platform/ballerina-dev-website/learn/tooling-guide/ballerina-shell.md

 =$ import ballerina/io
 ```

-Execute the `/imports` command below to view the list of the imported modules.
+Execute the `/imports` command to view the list of the imported modules.

 ```bash
 =$ /imports